tbrown/adventures/stories/1918-05-01-jenny-skunk.md

     'Twill hatch into a baby sweet."

 So in the matter of eggs, as in a great many other matters, it all depends on the point of view.
-To Jenny Skunk and Unc' Billy Possum eggs are looked on from the viewpoint of something to eat.
+To Jenny Skunk and Uncle Billy Possum eggs are looked on from the viewpoint of something to eat.
 Their stomachs prompt them to think of eggs.
 Eggs are good to fill empty stomachs.
-The mere thought of eggs will make Jenny and Unc' Billy smack their lips.
+The mere thought of eggs will make Jenny and Uncle Billy smack their lips.
 They say they "love" eggs, but they don't.
 They "like" them, which is quite different.